NSAPH-Data-Processing/medicaid-children-first-hospitalzation/README.md

   ORDER BY bene_id, admission_date ASC
 ```

+Note that this means each individual contributes to the count at most **once**.
+For example, if interested in ICD codes 290-319, and that Patient A presents ICD-9 290.1 on 1/1/2001, and presents ICD-9 315.0 on 6/15/2001, only the hospitalization on 1/1/2001 will be counted; even though on 6/15/2001 was Patient A's first hospitalization for 315.0.

 ## Data methods:

 Frequency of all ICD codes are extracted by `unnest()` in PSQL build-in functions.
 To get primary/secondary diagnosis, `diagnosis` column are type `ARRAY` and therefore can be indexed.
 The order of ICD codes within each array innately indicate primary dignosis, secondary diagnosis, and so on.